Psyop/Cryptomatte/README.md

 1.1.2:

-* Adds alpha version of Fusion support, created by Credric Duriau and Kristof Indeherberge at Grid.
+* Adds alpha version of Fusion support, created by Cedric Duriau and Kristof Indeherberge at Grid.

 1.1.1: